jsucupira/table-storage-geo-redundancy-demo/README.md

 Azure Table Storage Multi-Region
 ===========================

-The purpose of this application is for me to come up with a pattern to do multi-region writes to table storage in case of a fail-over scenario.
-In theory, this would make the application resilient in case an Azure data center went down.
+The purpose of this application is to demostrate the usage of the library https://github.com/jsucupira/table-storage-geo-redundancy.

 ----------